-4.3 Raw data - David
+677 4.3 Raw data - David

-The experiment does not record Digits directly but a time samples of ADC counts per cell.
-These samples are called Raw Data.
-The samples have a shape, more complicated than a Gaussian distribution, which is fitted offline.
-With real data, Digits amplitude is just the maximum of the distribution obtained with the fit to the sample.
-The Digit time (defined by the time the particle hits the active volume of the detector) is the time bin when the signal begins to rise.
-There is a method to go from Digits to Raw and vice versa AliEMCALRawUtils class: Raw2Digits and Digits2Raw, respectively.
-For the reconstruction step Digits are needed.
-The generation of Raw
+The experiment does not record Digits directly, but instead a series of so-called time samples 678 with 10-bit ADC counts per channel.
+Each time bin is 100 ns wide, corresponding to a 10 679 MHz readout.
+These samples are referred to as Raw Data.
+The samples follow a certain signal 680 shape, more complicated than a Gaussian distribution, which is fitted offline.
+The simulated 681 signal (Gamma-2) shape is described in the AliEMCALRawResponse class, in the RawRespon-682 seFunction method.
+With real data, which is zero-suppressed, i.e. has the pedestal subtracted 683 online, the Digits amplitude is just the maximum of the distribution obtained with the fit to the 684 sample.
+The Digit time (defined by the time the particle hits the active volume of the detector) is 685 the time value at the maximum signal fit.
+There are methods to go from Digits to Raw and vice 686 versa in the AliEMCALRawUtils class: Raw2Digits and Digits2Raw, respectively.
+For the re-687 construction step Digits are needed.
+The generation of Raw Data is optional during simulations and the generated data can be reconstructed directly from Digits, but Raw data is the initial step 689 when reconstructing real data.
+690